|When/Where||Friday, Dec 04, 2020 8:00pm||Virtual Event|

 A noted photographer sets out to explore the topography of “scars.”
 Her journey lands her in the mysterious realm of an undiscovered folk artist on a small farm in North Alabama.
 This intimate portrait explores the meaning and purpose of art and the struggle of the lost and tortured souls that seek to create it.

 Register HERE to watch Mason School of Theater’s staged reading of Alabaster.
-Registered patrons will receive instructions on how to watch the password-protected digital performance, as well as a reminder email.
-This presentation of Alabaster is strictly available from Friday, December 4 at 8 p.m.
-(EST) through Saturday, December 5 at 8 p.m.
-(EST).
-Registration required to access.
+Registered patrons will receive emailed instructions on how to watch the password-protected digital performance, along with access to the pre-performance Zoom webinar.

 To enable closed-captioning when viewing the video on Vimeo, find the “CC” button in the lower right corner of the player, and select “English.”